Reporting an Information Security Incident or Weakness

 - All students, when engaged on a programme of study or when working for the University in a paid or unpaid capacity.

-- Third parties, like data processors, should follow contractual obligations with regards to reporting breaches, which may be initially to their University contacts.
+- Third parties should report initially to their University contacts.
 It is the University contact that should then report within the University.
-Third parties should not report incidents directly as below unless contractually bound.
+Third parties should not report incidents directly using this process unless contractually bound.

-- Data breaches should be reported as soon as possible after they are discovered.
+- Incidents and weaknesses should be reported as soon as possible after they are discovered.

-- Telephone CIS Service Desk on Ext 41515 (or 0191 334 1515), including out of hours, otherwise use one of the alternative routes that are periodically monitored.
+- Where you think the incident is significant and requires immediate attention, telephone CIS Service Desk on Ext 41515 (or 0191 334 1515), including out of hours, otherwise use the self-service application.

 - Report to CIS Service Desk using the online self-service capability.
 This link will open the form directly.
 Otherwise, use the 'User Accounts and Security' option to open a new call to report a 'Security Incident or Data Breach'.
 Avoid using the 'New Call' option from the initial page as this relates to IT/break/fix calls, not security incidents.

-- Only basic details are required to report the data breach.
+- Only basic details are required to report the incident or weakness.

 - Respond to the questions from the online form or Service Desk Analyst.
 If submitting via email, provide an outline of what has happened or has been observed.

 - Do not include any personal data involved in the incident.